Sir Herbert Leon Academy: Sir Herbert Leon Academy (2012-present)

 Upon academisation Simon Viccars retained his role as headteacher, now as the principal.
-On November 14, 2013, he would die from leukaemia.
-People who attended Leon or Grays School gave their condolences on the Facebook condolence page and his daughter would run 10k to raise money for Blood Cancer UK.
-From his death a new executive principal, Jane Herriman, began overseeing the school.
+He died in 2013.
+After his death a new executive principal, Jane Herriman, began overseeing the school.
 An acting principal, Dan Sim, was also appointed from January 2014.
-OFSTED would recategorize the school as requires improvement later that year.
+Ofsted judged the school to require improvement later that year.
 Herriman would resign from her post as executive principal after her school (The Duston School) left the Academies Enterprise Trust on March 1, 2015.
 She was replaced by Gill Salver in April 2015 with Doctor Jo Trevenna becoming head of school.
 In 2016 the school went into special measures but left in 2018, now requiring improvement.
-Trevenna left the school by 2020 and was replaced by Jonathan Harris, who recently left in 2022 and has since been replaced by Emma Orr.
-Salver has also seemingly left the school.
+Trevenna left the school by 2020 and was replaced by Jonathan Harris, who left in 2022 and has since been replaced by Emma Orr.
+Salver has also left the school.

-In 2013 Sir Herbert Leon was one of 26 schools which closed in Milton Keynes due to a NUT/NASUWT strike which disrupted the education of students.

 Academic standards

 Cells coloured red represent 5 GCSE A-C (including English and maths) results which are below the minimum standards expected by the Government floor target, or an OFSTED grade which indicate standards need to be improved or a Department for Education letter which states that standards are 'unacceptably low' at the academy.
 Cells in darker grey indicate data for a period of time in which the academy was not part of the Academies Enterprise Trust network.